Kofiwusubrempong/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 11 This script is used to list files with a period/hidden in working directory,parent directory and /boot directory Task 12 This script is used to display a file type Task 13 This script is used to create a symbolic link
+Task 11 This script is used to list files with a period/hidden in working directory,parent directory and /boot directory Task 12 This script is used to display a file type Task 13 This script is used to create a symbolic link Task 14 This script is used to copy .html files in a working directory